kreatolinux/src/man/kpkg.conf.5.md

 * cxxflags: Sets the CXXFLAGS environment variable on build.
 Defaults to nothing.
 * cflags: Sets the CFLAGS environment variable on build.
 Defaults to nothing.
 * verticalSummary: Boolean to enable vertical summaries.
 Defaults to `false`.
+* sourceMirror: Source code mirror for build command.
+Will only be used if the main URL fails.
+Set to `false` to disable.
+Defaults to `mirror.kreato.dev/sources`.

 ## REPOSITORIES
 * repoDirs: Repository directories.
 Must line up with repoLinks.
 Seperate by space.